selivan/thinclient/README.md

+**NEWS**: Check out new `20.04` branch with Ubuntu 20.04 Focal and option to use VMWare Horizon.
+It still needs some polishing, though.

 ### Thinclient

 Tools to create Ubuntu GNU/Linux image for [thin clients](http://en.wikipedia.org/wiki/Thin_client).
 It boots via network and works entirely from memory.